Where is Jody Morris now?

 A former Chelsea youth academy graduate, Jody Morris retired from playing in 2013 after a brief spell playing for Bristol City.

-Since retiring from playing Morris has returned to his boyhood club Chelsea as a coach within their youth academy.
+Upon retiring from playing Morris returned to his boyhood club Chelsea as a coach within their youth academy.

 In 2013-14 he assisted the Chelsea under 21’s side, before moving on and working as Joe Edwards’ assistant with the under 18’s team.

 Do you want to EARN UP to £1000 per month RISK FREE by betting on your favourite sports?

 Click here to join the UK’s largest MATCHED BETTING service and EARN £45 today.

 Edwards and Morris enjoyed huge success with the under 18’s winning consecutive FA Youth Cup finals, beating Manchester City over two legs in both 2015 and 2016.

 When Joe Edwards moved elsewhere within the club at the end of the season, Morris moved up to head coach of the under 18’s team.